 Fleas and Ticks are parasites that live in the environment and attach themselves to your pet; they drink their blood and use it to fuel themselves.
 Fleas and ticks can cause your pet discomfort, and in some cases, cats and dogs are allergic to fleas and can have a severe skin reaction.

-If you think your pet has a tick then we can provide you with tick removers and tick treatment, however, if you’re concerned, then we are more than happy to remove the ticks for you in one of our nurse consults.
+If you think your pet has a tick then we can provide you with tick removers and tick treatment, however, if you’re concerned, then we are more than happy to remove the ticks for you in one of our nurse consultations.

-We believe prevention is better than cure, and that’s why we recommend regular worming treatment for your cats and dogs
+We believe prevention is better than cure, and that’s why we recommend regular worming treatment for your cats and dogs.

 Worm treatment for dogs